dbzl-project11/dbzl-project11.github.io/teams/rugrats.md

 - Arale
 - Cell Jr
 - Chi-Chi
+- Garlic Jr
 - Goten
     - May not have Savior if he starts in SSJ1 form.
 - GT Goku
+- Kid Buu
 - Kid Gohan
 - Kid Goku
 - Kid Trunks
 - Pan
 - Saibaman
 - Teen Gohan
+   - Must start in base or SSJ1
+   - If he can transform into SSJ2 form, he cannot have Kibito's Secret Art or Secret Measures.